Increases in the minimum wage and earnings threshold (South Africa)

-As from 1 March 2023, the (1) earnings threshold and the (2) national minimum wage have been significantly increased by the Minister of Employment and Labour.
-This means that employers will have to review and audit their payment- and staffing structures to ensure that these are aligned with the new amounts and to remain in compliance with labour laws.
+South African employers have become used to annual increases in the (1) earnings threshold and the (2) national minimum wage announced by the Minister of Employment and Labour.
+This means that employers have to review and audit their payment- and staffing structures on a regular basis to ensure that these are aligned with the new amounts and to remain in compliance with labour laws.
 It should be noted that the employer cannot ‘contract out’ of these obligations and compliance is compulsory.

 Minimum Wage